Basics In Statistics Question And Answers

 Answer:

-Functions of IDA
+Functions Of IDA

-• Holding periodic meetings & conferences
+• Holding periodic meetings and conferences

-• Publishing & circulating as a journal
+• Publishing and circulating as a journal

 • Encouraging the opening of libraries